wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started-management-api.md

 1. Configure the AD application by registering details about the sample client application you downloaded
 1. Load the sample client application with values it will use to gain authorization for its requests

-> [AZURE.NOTE] These links provide background on using Azure Active Directory for authenticating client requests to the resource manager: [Azure Resource Manager](http://msdn.microsoft.com/library/azure/dn790568.aspx), [Authenticating Azure Resource Manager requests](http://msdn.microsoft.com/library/azure/dn790557.aspx), and [Azure Active Directory](http://msdn.microsoft.com/library/azure/jj673460.aspx).
+> [AZURE.NOTE] These links provide background on using Azure Active Directory for authenticating client requests to the resource manager: [Azure Resource <!-- deleted by customization Manager](http://msdn.microsoft.com/zh-cn/library/azure/dn790568.aspx) --><!-- keep by customization: begin --> Manager](http://msdn.microsoft.com/library/azure/dn790568.aspx) <!-- keep by customization: end -->, [Authenticating Azure Resource Manager <!-- deleted by customization requests](http://msdn.microsoft.com/zh-cn/library/azure/dn790557.aspx) --><!-- keep by customization: begin --> requests](http://msdn.microsoft.com/library/azure/dn790557.aspx) <!-- keep by customization: end -->, and [Azure Active <!-- deleted by customization Directory](http://msdn.microsoft.com/zh-cn/library/azure/jj673460.aspx) --><!-- keep by customization: begin --> Directory](http://msdn.microsoft.com/library/azure/jj673460.aspx) <!-- keep by customization: end -->.

 ###Create an Active Directory Service

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.com) <!-- keep by customization: end -->.

 2. Scroll down the left navigation pane and click **Active Directory**.

-4. Click **NEW** to open **App Services** | **Active Directory**.
+4. Click **NEW** to open <!-- deleted by customization **Azure Websitess** --><!-- keep by customization: begin --> **App Services** <!-- keep by customization: end --> | **Active Directory**.
 In this step, you are creating a new Active Directory service.
 This service will host the AD application that you'll define a few steps from now.
 Creating a new service helps isolate the tutorial from other applications you might already be hosting in Azure.

 5. Click **Directory** | **Custom Create**.